zackhanni/soundslikesoma/_services/rent-studio-space.md

 - - -

 This space is designed to be an option for those on a budget or who may not be able to record at their own home studio.
 Music **studio space for rent near me**.
-Check out a wider view of the entier room below.
+Check out a wider view of the entire room below.
 It is enough to also fit a drum kit and several additional guests.

 <img src="/assets/images/recording-studio-for-rent.webp" title="Wide shot of studio C" alt="recording studio desk, speakers and microphone" style="width:80%;"/>